DAVENTRY AND DISTRICT TABLE TENNIS LEAGUE RULES

 - The date of the start and end of the League season and the date of any tournaments

-the number of applications for Teams for entry to the League at the beginning of the season.
+the number teams for entry to the League at the beginning of the season.

 Example: where a club has more than two teams:

-A player registered for, say, C can play up for either A and/or B - when (s)he has played up eight times
+A player registered for, say, C can play up for either A and/or B - when (s)he has played up four times in total, they must stay up with the last team played for, now being ineligible to play for the C team for the rest of the season.

 p) Any games won by an ineligible player shall be awarded to the opponents.